zkCert/halo2-zkcert/README.md

 - [ZKEVM SHA256](https://github.com/axiom-crypto/halo2-lib/tree/feat/zkevm-sha256/hashes/zkevm/src/sha256)

 ## Issues
-Current issues with the library.
+Current issues and todos with the library.
 We welcome any contributions!
 1. Currently, there is an issue with aggregating vanilla ZKEVM SHA256 due to public instances not being exposed properly.
 See `sha256-bit-circuit.rs`.
 Therefore, we have to use an unoptimized sha256 library that is written entirely in halo2-lib v4
-2. Missing script to extract chain of certificates from raw document and separate out into different PEM files in certs folder
+2. Doesn't support other certificate chaining standards, such as ECDSA and SHA3 yet
-3. Doesn't support other certificate chaining standards, such as ECDSA and SHA3 yet
+3. Doesn't support CRL (certificate revocation lists yet)